Federal Intelligence Service: History

 The predecessor of the BND was the German eastern military intelligence agency during World War II, the Abteilung Fremde Heere Ost or FHO Section in the General Staff, led by Wehrmacht Major General Reinhard Gehlen.
 Its main purpose was to collect information on the Red Army.
 After the war Gehlen worked with the U.S. occupation forces in West Germany.

-In 1946 he set up an intelligence agency informally known as the Gehlen Organization or simply "The Org" He recruited some of his former co-workers at Gestapo Trier: Dietmar Lermen, Heinrich Hädderich, August Hill, Friedrich Walz, Albert Schmidt, Friedrich Heinrich Busch.
+In 1946 he set up an intelligence agency informally known as the Gehlen Organization or simply "The Org" He recruited some of his former co-workers at Gestapo Trier: Dietmar Lermen, Heinrich Hädderich, August Hill, Friedrich Walz, Albert Schmidt, and Friedrich Heinrich Busch.
 Many had been operatives of Admiral Wilhelm Canaris' wartime Abwehr (counter-intelligence) organization, but Gehlen also recruited people from the former Sicherheitsdienst (SD), SS and Gestapo, after their release by the Allies.
 The latter recruits were controversial because the SS and its associated groups were notoriously the perpetrators of many Nazi atrocities during the war.

 The organization worked at first almost exclusively for the CIA, which contributed funding, equipment, cars, gasoline and other materials.

 On 1 April 1956 the Bundesnachrichtendienst was created from the Gehlen Organization, and was transferred to the West German government, with all staff.
 Reinhard Gehlen became President of the BND and remained its head until 1968.

-Criticism
+The BND and the Gestapo

 Several publications have criticized Gehlen and his organizations for hiring ex-Nazis.
 An article in The Independent on 29 June 2018 made this statement about some of the BND employees: "Operating until 1956, when it was superseded by the BND, the Gehlen Organisation was allowed to employ at least 100 former Gestapo or SS officers. ...
 Among them were Adolf Eichmann's deputy Alois Brunner, who would go on to die of old age despite having sent more than 100,000 Jews to ghettos or internment camps, and ex-SS major Emil Augsburg. ...
 Many ex-Nazi functionaries including Silberbauer, the captor of Anne Frank, transferred over from the Gehlen Organisation to the BND. ...
 Instead of expelling them, the BND even seems to have been willing to recruit more of them – at least for a few years".

 The authors of the book A Nazi Past: Recasting German Identity in Postwar Europe state that Reinhard Gehlen simply did not want to know the backgrounds of the men that the BND hired in the 1950s.
 The American National Security Archive states that "he employed numerous former Nazis and known war criminals".